ComradDoge/DogeEU4/README.md

 - Korean monument fixes regarding culture and religion triggers
 - All monuments start at T0.
 Those that did exist in the timeframe are merely not counted as built up monuments until you 'better' them with your grace. thonk
 - The reformation should be much slower.
 Hopefully.
 Hopefully not too slow either.
 I am sure you'll tell me.

-[/quote]
+- Removed a good chunk of global_unrest reductions in government reforms as the modifier bloat has made it inconsequantial [/quote]

 [img]https://i.imgur.com/F14PpEA.png[/img]